🎯 How to Approach Trade Shows When Selling Into Retail: A Short Guide for Amazon & DTC Brands

 If you’re aiming for major retailers, remember:

-Book meetings in advance.
+• Book meetings in advance.
 These buyers have packed schedules—don’t rely on walk-ups.
 You should be hunting them anyway, so use the shows to meet them where they are.
+Soften them up by getting in their inbox and social feeds before the event.
+Even if they never responded, they might recognize you, and you can spot the buyers by name and approach them.

-Show consistency.
+• Show consistency.
 Retailers want to know you’re not a one-hit wonder.
 Attend the same show multiple years to show stability.
-You’ll slowly grow recognition while demonstrating growth year over year, both appealing to big buyers.
+You’ll slowly grow recognition while demonstrating growth year over year, both of which are appealing to big buyers.

-Bring your A-game.
+• Bring your A-game.
 Have your pitch deck, line sheets, and samples ready.
 Know your pricing, margins, and supply chain capabilities cold.
 Whatever prep you have done on pitching retailers; have it on hand.
+Know your store-specific plans too.
+If Target walks by— tell them why you make sense at Target.

 🛍️ Approaching Independent Accounts

-Independents are different—they’re often ready to buy on the spot.
+Independent retailers (“mom & pops”) are a different breed—they’re often ready to buy on the spot, as the owners tend to be the buyers.
 Be prepared for order writing:

-Have pre-built assortments or “bestseller bundles” to make ordering easy.
+• Have pre-built assortments or “bestseller bundles” to make ordering easy.
+Promote show purchasing with things like free shipping offers.

 📢 Marketing Your Brand at Trade Shows